Determining the Weighted Average Cost of Capital

 The risk-free interest rate is discussed later in this chapter.

-The successful claimant could place on deposit that part of the award which relates to any given future year’s losses; by the time that year arrives the deposit would have grown, by accumulation of interest, to be equal to the amount that the claimant is estimated to lose in that year through the damaging action.
+The successful claimant could place on deposit that part of the award that relates to any given future year’s losses; by the time that year arrives the deposit would have grown, by accumulation of interest, to be equal to the amount that the claimant is estimated to lose in that year through the damaging action.

 If the damage can be completely remedied in the short term – if, for example, equipment is damaged and is replaced – then the level of WACC will have only a modest effect on the final level of the financial claim.
-If, however, the claim is for the loss of a business position or business opportunity, the claim will be for damage which is permanent, or at least very long term, and the level of the WACC will have a large effect on the level of the claim.
+If, however, the claim is for the loss of a business position or business opportunity, the claim will be for damage that is permanent, or at least very long term, and the level of the WACC will have a large effect on the level of the claim.

 If a broadly constant long-term loss of earnings is alleged, the final calculation of damages will respond, very roughly speaking, in inverse relation to a change in the assessed annual percentage WACC.
-However, this is an approximate heuristic guide only; many factors will affect the detailed mathematical relationship between the WACC estimate and the final claim level; a greater weight on near term losses will tend to reduce the sensitivity of the final claim to the level of the WACC, while the inclusion of a perpetual growth factor in the DCF model will tend to increase the sensitivity.
+However, this is an approximate heuristic guide only; many factors will affect the detailed mathematical relationship between the WACC estimate and the final claim level; a greater weight on near-term losses will tend to reduce the sensitivity of the final claim to the level of the WACC, while the inclusion of a perpetual growth factor in the DCF model will tend to increase the sensitivity.

 The exception is the tax rate, which acts to reduce the firm’s cost of capital due to the tax deductibility of debt repayments.

 Complications arise if the bonds of the national treasury in question are considered a poor risk.
-Fortunately for estimation purposes, national treasuries typically issue bonds both in their own currency and in a global reserve currency such as US dollars or euros.
+Fortunately for estimation purposes, national treasuries typically issue bonds both in their own currency and in a global reserve currency, such as US dollars or euros.
 The premium that the government in question pays on (say) its US dollar bonds over US government rates serves as a measure of the perceived risk of that government defaulting, and can therefore be used to adjust the rate on its local currency bonds to arrive at a good estimate of the local currency risk-free rate.

 The selection of bond maturities is important, as bonds of different maturities typically have significantly different yields, and an incorrect selection of maturities can introduce significant errors into the WACC.
 Broadly speaking, the basket of bond maturities should be selected that best reflects, in the judgement of a qualified expert, the future time pattern of damages in the financial model.